AP Analysis: Racial disparity seen in US vaccination drive

 That is true even though they constitute an oversize percentage of the nation’s health care workers, who were put at the front of the line for shots when the campaign began in mid-December.

-For example, in North Carolina, Black people make up 22% of the population and 26% of the health care workforce but only 11% of the vaccine recipients so far.
-White people, a category in which the state includes both Hispanic and non-Hispanic whites, are 68% of the population and 82% of those vaccinated.
+For example, in North Carolina, Black people make up 22 percent of the population and 26 percent of the health care workforce but only 11 percent of the vaccine recipients so far.
+White people, a category in which the state includes both Hispanic and non-Hispanic whites, are 68 percent of the population and 82 percent of those vaccinated.

 The gap is deeply troubling to some, given that the coronavirus has taken a disproportionate toll in severe sickness and death on Black people in the U.S., where the scourge has killed over 430,000 Americans.
 Black, Hispanic and Native American people are dying from COVID-19 at almost three times the rate of white people, according to the Centers for Disease Control and Prevention.